 An estimate of the quantity (weight (kg) or volume (m3)) of each listed benthic species caught in the tow (and the unit of measurement).

 An overall estimate of the total quantity (weight (kg) or volume (m3)) of all invertebrate benthic species caught in the tow (and the unit of measurement).

+Where possible, provide the live or dead status for corals

 Where possible, and particularly for new or scarce benthic species which do not appear in ID guides, whole samples should be collected and suitably preserved for identification on shore.